ssec/polar2grid/py/polar2grid/doc/source/dev_guide/swbundle.rst

-Advanced Topics
+Software Bundle
 ===============

+Software bundles are the preferred method of distributing polar2grid by the |ssec|.
+Software bundles are gzipped tarballs with a binary installation of polar2grid and all of its dependencies.
+Software bundles distributed by the |ssec| are built for RHEL6 x86_64 systems.

-Creating Software Bundle from Subversion Repository
+Creating Software Bundle from Github Repository
 ---------------------------------------------------

 .. warning::